Kotaro Hayashi

-Kotaro Hayashi (林 幸多郎, Hayashi Kotaro) is a Japanese professional footballer who plays as a left back for club Machida Zelvia.
+Kotaro Hayashi (林 幸多郎, Hayashi Kotaro) is a Japanese professional footballer who plays as a left back for club Urawa Red Diamonds.

 Early life

 Hayashi was born in Ureshino, Saga and started playing football in the third grade of elementary school.
 He studied at Saga Prefectural Konan Junior High School and later Saga Prefectural Sagakita High School.

 Youth career

 Hayashi started his youth football career with Sagan Tosu U-15s and quickly made his way up to the U-18s, being named as a substitute for them in 2016 at just 15.
 He made his debut for the U-18s in 2017 and became a regular starter in the 2018 season, captaining Sagan Tosu U-18s and helping them finish top of Prince Takamado JFA U-18 Prince League Kyushu and reach the quarter-finals of the Japan Club Youth Cup.

 In February 2019, Meiji University announced that Hayashi would be joining their team.
 He became a registered member of the team in 2021.
 He made his debut for Meiji University in April 2021, coming off the bench to replace Ren Kato in a 2–1 JUFA Kanto League 1 match against the University of Tsukuba.
 He made 15 appearances in his first season, scoring two goals.
 In his final year, Hayashi was named captain and helped Meiji University win the league, despite fracturing his metatarsal midway through the season.